TalkativeDiv/TalkativeDiv/README.md

 👀 I am intrested in 3D modeling and Coding!
 🌱 I am learning JS, HTML, And CSS.
 ✅ This is my only account!
 Any others are fake!
-💞️ I can't colaborate right Now.
-📫 Please Don't Try Reaching out to me, as I will Ignore you!
+📫 Please Don't Try Reaching out to me to colabarate or just talk, as I will Ignore you!

 <!---
 TalkitiveDiv/TalkitiveDiv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.